sourcefuse/loopback4-langchain/packages/loopback4-langchain/README.md

     // Using an output parser
     const parsedResult = await this.langChainService.generateAndParse(
-      'Generate a JSON object with name and age fields', 'json-parser' // Name of your registered output parser );
+      'Generate a JSON object with name and age fields', 'json-parser', // Name of your registered output parser );
     return parsedResult;
   }